owings1/pytableaux/doc/introduction.rst

 | Necessity               | *necessarily,* ...               |   1   |
 +-------------------------+----------------------------------+-------+

-Form many logics, the *Conditional* operator is the same as the *Material Conditional* operator (and likewise, the *Biconditional* is equivalent to the *Material Biconditional*).
+For many logics, the *Conditional* operator is the same as the *Material Conditional* operator (and likewise, the *Biconditional* is equivalent to the *Material Biconditional*).
 This comes from the fact that the *Material Conditional* is defined in terms of a disjunction, i.e. P{(A > B)} is equivalent to P{(~A V B)}.
 However, some logics, like L3,